How to File a Notice of Change with the Ontario Business Registry: Step-by-Step Guide

 You only need to file a Notice of Change within 15 days of when something actually changes.
 There is no routine schedule for these filings unless changes occur.
 However, nonprofit corporations also have separate annual filing requirements, which are different from the Notice of Change.

-A Notice of Change is filed only when specific information changes, such as directors or addresses.
+A Notice of Change is filed only when specific information changes, such as directors or registered office address.
 An Annual Return is a routine filing that some organizations must complete every year regardless of whether anything has changed.
 Check whether your organization type requires annual returns in addition to Notices of Change.